 Actually, the mac and cheeseburger is very easy to cook, as we’re going to deal with a one-pot dish.
 But the explosion of flavors it provides – oh boy, is this some kind of food heaven!

-First things first, you’re going to buy some elbow macaroni, also known as cavatapi pasta.
+First things first, in order to cook cannabis mac and cheese, you’re going to buy some elbow macaroni, also known as cavatapi pasta.
 It comes in a variety of sizes and shapes but I’d recommend using the classic elbows.

 Because of the cheeseburger flavor, you’ll also need the quality ground beef.
 It’s best to use a part of beef that has a 80/20 meat and fat ratio.
 While you may think that the lean beef might be of use here, I regret to burst your bubble.
 Fat is the transmitter of taste which also makes your meat juicy, so if you really want to please your taste buds, you should stick to a rib-eye or roast beef.